Garnet Hathaway

-John Garnet Hathaway (born November 23, 1991) is an American professional ice hockey forward for the Philadelphia Flyers of the National Hockey League (NHL).
+John Garnet Hathaway (born November 23, 1991) is an American professional ice hockey player who is a forward for the Florida Panthers of the National Hockey League (NHL).

 Early life

-Hathaway was born in Naples, Florida, but moved to Kennebunkport, Maine with his family when he was six months old.
+Hathaway was born in Naples, Florida, but moved to Kennebunkport, Maine, with his family when he was six months old.
 He began playing hockey in Maine around the age of three with his older brother, and would practice at home when the pond by the family house froze over in the winter.
 In 1999, when he was seven years old, Hathaway and his family spent three months traveling around the world, a trip that his father John had planned to help "really give them the experience" of world travel.

 Growing up, Hathaway and his older brother Ephraim were fans of the Washington Capitals of the National Hockey League (NHL), as their uncle, Greg Shove, had once worked with Capitals owner Ted Leonsis.
 Hathaway played hockey all four years at Phillips Academy Andover, a college-preparatory school in Andover, Massachusetts, where he played on a line with future New York Rangers skater Chris Kreider.
 Hathaway served as one of the Phillips Academy team captains during his senior season in 2010, and led the team in scoring with 37 points.